 - Serving on committees or governing boards in national medical organizations

 - Reviewer or editorial board member for peer-reviewed journal

 - Responsibility for seminars, conference series, or course coordination for didactics

 All residents who are completing a KCU-GME Consortium sponsored residency training program must adhere to the scholarly activity requirements set by the accrediting body.

-In addition, all residents must successfully complete and pass the KCU GME Consortium “Resident Research Methods Course” located on blackboard.
-Upon completion of this course, residents will receive a certificate and will be able to:
+In addition, all residents must successfully complete and pass the KCU GME Consortium “Resident Research Methods Course” located on Blackboard.
+Upon completion of this course, residents will receive a certificate.
+The course has the following learning objectives:

 - Explain the main steps in the research process, including developing an appropriate research question, formulating testable hypotheses, choosing an appropriate research design, selecting an appropriate statistical analysis approach, and planning dissemination of the results.